hadim/maskflow/README.md

-# `maskflow`: Object Detection and Segmentation for ell Biology
+# `maskflow`: Object Detection and Segmentation for Cell Biology

 A Python package for [Mask RCNN semantic segmentation](https://arxiv.org/abs/1703.06870) in microsopy images.
 It uses [the following implementation](https://github.com/facebookresearch/maskrcnn-benchmark).